How to Promote Your Music on Soundcloud

 There’s no snowball effect that comes from these followers – you are simply buying metrics.

-The rules around promoting your music on Soundcloud with promotion services.
+The rules around promoting your music on SoundCloud with music promotion services.

 A couple of quick articles to look at are this one on using promotional services and this one on charging for promotional services.